eskezje/useplatformtick-research/Research_BCD_edits.md

         HalpTimerPlatformClockSourceForced = 1;
 ```
 If you followed along from the previous section of `useplatformtick`, you would notice that `HalpTimerPlatformSourceForced` might look familiar.
-It has 3 references excluding `HalpMiscGetParameters`: [HalpTimerFindIdealPerformanceCounterSource](HalpFindTimer_xrefs/01_HalpTimerFindIdealPerformanceCounterSource_1404f3ff0.c) as we previously saw, [HalSocRequestConfigurationData](HalpTimerRegisterBuiltinPluginsCommon/HalSocRequestConfigurationData.c) and then a new function
+It has 3 references excluding `HalpMiscGetParameters`: [HalpTimerFindIdealPerformanceCounterSource](HalpFindTimer_xrefs/01_HalpTimerFindIdealPerformanceCounterSource_1404f3ff0.c) as we previously saw, [HalSocRequestConfigurationData](HalpTimerRegisterBuiltinPluginsCommon/HalSocRequestConfigurationData.c) and then a function we havent seen before [HalpNumaInitializeStaticConfiguration](HalpNumaInitializeStaticConfiguration.c).